When it rains against the walls of your home, does the water quickly disappear? If so, should you be concerned?

 The walls of houses generally come under constant pressure from the elements and they are built in a certain way to repel them, however over time this resistance to the weather is degraded and problems start to appear which usually require some form of expense.

-The walls of a house, even if they have something like paint or pebbledash, are buffeted by winds and soaked by the heavy rains at certain points in the year, and even the summer, with the hot sun, can bring its own problems.
+The walls of a house, even if they have something like paint, render or exterior pebbledash, are buffeted by winds and soaked by the heavy rains at certain points in the year, and even the summer, with the hot sun, can bring its own problems.